NBISweden/module-repository-submission-dm-practices/_episodes/01-introduction.md

 * 3rd party access
 * Archival
 * Publication of paper requires it

+### What is data?
+There are different types of data

+* Raw: straight from the instrument eg fastq, bam, cram
+* Processed: normalization, removal of outliers, expression measurements, statistics
+* Metadata: minimum information to reproduce the data, sample information, precise protocols

 ## How to find a suitable repository
 ### Types of repositories